hackclub/hackclub/clubs/README.md

 #### Second Meeting Reminder

 Five minutes before the meeting is over, get everyone's attention to remind them about the next meeting.
-Say when and where it'll be and that in it, everyone will be finishing the websites they started on and presenting them at the end.
+Say when and where it'll be and that everyone will be finishing the websites they started on and presenting them at the end in it.

 ## The Second Meeting